 Every day we are surrounding by many devices able to monitor and understanding many personal features as the heart bit, the posture faces gesture locations, the eye tracking etc..
 Currently for each of this ability a basic smartphone application is deployed as described in the above figure.
-Our purpose is to go beyond that, we propose a holistic approach, mixing sensor outputs and developing how you feel, reads human emotion in real time by detecting gesture and posture and understands tour habits and your activities.
+Our purpose is to go beyond that, we propose a holistic approach, mixing sensor outputs and developing a new technology building block that knows how you feel, reads human emotion in real time by detecting gesture and posture and understands tour habits and your activities.
 By combining sensor technology, big data and machine intelligence, Emotion Analytics engines, as describe in the figure below, consumers will be engaged more effectively propelling a new Emotion Economy.